swcarpentry/python-novice-gapminder/episodes/07-reading-tabular.md

 - "Use Pandas to load a simple CSV data set."
 - "Get some basic information about a Pandas DataFrame."
 keypoints:
-- "Use the Pandas library to do statistics on tabular data."
+- "Use the Pandas library to get basic statistics out of tabular data."
 - "Use `index_col` to specify that a column's values should be used as row headings."
 - "Use `DataFrame.info` to find out more about a dataframe."
 - "The `DataFrame.columns` variable stores information about the dataframe's columns."